mfmceneaney/PHYS351/README.md

 $ cd Adafruit_Python_BluefruitLE
 $ sudo python setup.py install
 ```
-Documentation is avaiable online at:
+Documentation is available online at:
 https://cdn-learn.adafruit.com/downloads/pdf/bluefruit-le-python-library.pdf

 Also take a look at this example of bluetooth data transmission between Arduino and Raspberry Pi online: